 to other high end 110 cameras, it has severe problems with backlight

 and low light situations.
 So picture results didn't convince me.
 I gave

-it 2 more chances.
-Both cameras didn't work.
+it 3 more chances.
+All three cameras didn't work.
 It seems as if there are

 lots of defective cameras on the market.
 Be careful if you want to buy